 Digital markets today seek high diversification, dynamically changing trends, multiple categories of customer products, and much more.

 The essential elements to creating a sense of Community comprise of meeting consumer needs and engagement on digital platforms.
 Your target audience has history, priorities, and shared values, belonging, bonding, and membership.
-Connecting and relating via proper channels to a community makes a better network for your Digital Supply Chain.
-Community takes a two-fold approach in achieving a successful Digital Supply Chain.
+Connecting and relating via proper channels to a community makes a better network for your Supply Chain.
+The community takes a two-fold approach in achieving a successful Digitalisation of Supply Chain.
 This two-fold approach includes: